 Examples of the work we’ve undertaken in this area include production machinery, test rigs, control panels, electrical cabinets, x-ray scanners, lighting controls and industrial ovens, the installation of new machinery, and the refurbishment of machinery.

-We’ve put together a quick-fire guide which provides you with many of the ‘need to knows’ on PUWER procedure in an easy, digestible format.
+We’ve put together a quick-fire guide which provides you with essential information on PUWER in an easy, digestible format.